See How We're Setting The High Standards In The Travel Trailer Industry

 Olivers are manufactured by Oliver Fiberglass Products (OFP) Company in Hohenwald, Tennessee.
 It is one of several product lines produced at the OFP plant.
 The trailer concept came from the Oliver family’s love of the outdoors and past experiences with other campers.
 They wanted to build a unit that would last them and their families for years to come.
-The 18′ 5″ trailers Legacy Elite sold in 2007 and 2008 and again from 2014 to present day, Oliver campers were well received by the public as a quality product in a class of…
+The 18′ 5″ Legacy Elite travel trailers sold in 2007 and 2008 and again from 2014 to present day, Oliver campers were well received by the public as a quality product in a class of…

 It takes four fiberglass shells to build an Oliver, two inner shells and two outer shells.
 The lower outer shell is first bolted to the aluminum frame.
 Some of the electrical wiring, all the plumbing lines, and the holding tanks are placed inside and the connections are made.
 Next, the” inner bubble” is created by the bonding of the upper and lower inside shells.
 Inside the “bubble” created by these two shell are molded the seats, counters, cabinets and the recess for the floor…READ MORE